Elaine-Yuetong/W1_model/LIQUIDITY.md

 ### Overview

 Liquidity shares the same six-channel update structure as all prior metrics.
-Filing deadlines, EDGAR availability rules, and the Phase 2 vs Phase 3 priority framework are identical — refer to the Leverage Frequency section for full channel definitions, 8-K filtering rules, and expected filing volumes by issuer type.
+Filing deadlines, EDGAR availability rules, and the Phase 2 vs Phase 3 priority framework are identical — See LEVERAGE.md → Section "Frequency" → full section — apply identical six-channel framework, filing deadlines, EDGAR availability, and 8-K filtering rules; this section documents liquidity-specific differences only.
+8-K filtering rules, and expected filing volumes by issuer type.

 This section documents only the differences and liquidity-specific considerations that do not appear in prior frequency sections.
 There are more differences here than for any prior metric because liquidity has more real-time event triggers than any other metric in this spec.